rachartier/tiny-inline-diagnostic.nvim/README.md

             always_show = false,       -- Always show messages on all lines of multiline diagnostics trim_whitespaces = false,  -- Remove leading/trailing whitespace from each line
             tabstop = 4,               -- Number of spaces per tab when expanding tabs },

-        -- Show all diagnostics on the current cursor line, not just those under the cursor show_all_diags_on_cursorline = false,
+        -m Show all diagnostics on the current cursor line, not just those under the cursor show_all_diags_on_cursorline = false,

         -- Enable diagnostics display in insert mode